fotonic/fotonic.github.io/_pages/about.md

 ### Who we are

 We're friends, artists, designers, developers and makers.
-Curious creativity and engineering empower our lives and professions.
+Curious creativity and engineering empower us.

 ### Purpose

-Our blog exists simply to share what we learn and enjoy with a main emphasis on web design and development.
+Our goal is to help build others by sharing our insights as we navigate the ever-changing realm of developing things for life and for the web.
 Occasionally we'll post other stuff too.

 ### Find us online